-Rachel has a commercial practice, representing clients in disputes in the fields of media and defamation, administrative law, building and construction and general commercial matters.
+Her commercial practice includes representing clients in disputes in media and defamation, intellectual property, building and construction and general commercial matters.
 Australian Financial Review Best Lawyers® lists Rachel as a leading Australia junior counsel in Defamation and Media Law.

 Since being called to the bar in 2016, Rachel has acted for clients in a wide variety of matters including:

 > appearing for broadcaster Alan Jones in a high-profile seven-week defamation trial (led by R Anderson QC);

 > opposing an appeal to the Court of Appeal of a decision to dismiss an application for summary judgment concerning whether a registrant of a domain is a publisher (led by R Anderson QC);

 > advising and appearing in an application seeking an extension of the limitation period for the purpose of commencing an action in defamation;

 > appearing with senior counsel opposing an application to dispense with a jury;